galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 Education is the result of multiple contextual variables that have an effect on behaviour, ideology and professional development, so it could be said that human beings, as social beings, are educated and transformed by their context ({% cite Careaga2007 %}).
 In this line, John Dewey, a distinguished American philosopher and advocate for educational reform, beautifully articulated that the education proposed by society has its roots in society itself ({% cite Perez2018 %}).
 Thus, in order to contextualise current educational practices, we can start by analyzing the current stage of society, the so-called **Information Society**.

 The **Information Society** is characterised by interrelationships that link individuals through access to and provision of information for the purpose of generating knowledge.
-According to Esteve in Aprendizaje y Desarrollo Profesional Docente (2009), the **Information Society** needs to increase the number of citizens with high levels of scientific and technical training capable of maintaining the current technological development.
+According to a Manuel Esteve, a renowned Spanish pedagogue with great influence on teacher training, **Information Society** needs to increase the number of citizens with high levels of scientific and technical training capable of maintaining the current technological development ({% cite Esteve2009 %}).
 But is this true?

-Morgenstern (2005) indicates that the **Information Society** can function with very few, highly qualified and highly paid employees who constitute the decisive core of the companies' activity; the remaining skills are outsourced to other companies, leaving at the bottom a mass of precarious workers whose required competences are often embodied in demands for punctuality, organisational skills, non-conflict and submission to authority (Morgenstern and Finkel, 2005).
+Morgenstern (2005) indicates that **Information Society** can function with very few, highly qualified and highly paid employees who constitute the decisive core of the companies' activity; the remaining skills are outsourced to other companies, leaving at the bottom a mass of precarious workers whose required competences are often embodied in demands for punctuality, organisational skills, non-conflict and submission to authority (Morgenstern and Finkel, 2005).

 ## Educative systems